miguelrr11/miguelrr11.github.io/Math/Mathematical_Evaluator/migUI/main/Docu.md

 ### Notes
 - **Checkboxes** and **buttons** will be stacked horizontally if space allows; other elements are added vertically.
+- To separate elements without drawing a line, call `panel.separate()`
-- To disable horizontal stacking between two specific elements, call `panel.separate()` between their creation.
+- To disable horizontal stacking between two specific elements, call `panel.unstack()` between their creation.

 - All elements have the following functionalities:
 - **`el.disable()`**: Disables the element.
 (Enabled by default)